GRKdev/astro-portfolio/src/content/projects/03-Script-openai.md

     route: "/svg/openai.svg"
 ---

-## FT-UP: OpenAI FineTuning Upload Script
+## FT-UP: CLI OpenAI FineTuning Upload Script

 This script helps to automate the process of preparing data for finetuning on OpenAI models, specifically GPT-3.5 and Babbage.
 It also provides utilities to validate the data, transform the data to the required JSONL format, and estimate the cost of the finetuning process.